Our Values

 If you are a current GT AE graduate student interested in conducting your AE 8900 project or MS thesis in our group, you must

-Be comfortable with programming in one language
+Be comfortable with programming in at least one language

 AE 8900 projects are assigned on a rolling basis until we reach maximum capacity.
-These projects are not associated with a funded position.
+These projects are not typically associated with a funded position.

-MS thesis projects also are assigned on a rolling basis until we reach maximum capacity.
+MS thesis projects are assigned on a rolling basis until we reach maximum capacity.
 These projects may be associated with a GRA position.

 How AE 8900 MS research works in my group